samgoldman/chess_analytics_blog/_drafts/1-eco-by-rating-timecontrol.md

 ## UltraBullet
 <svg id="chart-ultrabullet"></svg>

 UltraBullet games represent about 24 million (1.3%) of all games in the database, and there's not really much of an interesting difference between the overall usage of category B, D, or E openings.
 However the difference for openings in the A and C categories is very interesting.
-Unlike in the overall dataset, C openings never overtake A openings (exect for at the very end, but with a sample size of <2000 games, I'm not counting that).
+Unlike in the overall dataset, C openings never overtake A openings (except for at the very end, but with a sample size of <2000 games, I'm not counting that).

 My leading theory is that in the overall dataset, the progression of A and C show the learning curve of new players.
 My assumption is that UltraBullet players (save for the few that just want to give it a shot) are not new to chess.
 I'm at best okay when playing rapid, but when I tried playing the computer at mere Bullet times, I barely stood a chance.
 So even players who are new to UltraBullet have gone through the learning phase seen in the full dataset, resulting in category A openings dominating Ultrabullet.